Vasav-Y/reddit_gallery/myapproach.md

 ### HTML and CSS

+## The Process:
+* As I have never before created an app and in the task information it was given that javascript or a similar language that can run in browser universally can be used so I went on google and searched how to create apps using js

 * And then I read some articles and saw some Youtube videos of how to create simple apps using React